 NOVEL IN PROGRESS

 I carry with me, across the planet, a folding map of the world.

-It’s oddly made, as if the world itself could be turned into a book and from a book back into a sphere, yet it’s not quite an atlas or map.
-There’s no beginning and no end.
-It’s a book whose semicircular pages of the nations and oceans open like an accordion, so you can fan out the pages to form a globe, and stand it up and see the entire world.
+It’s oddly made, as if the world itself could be turned into a book and from a book into a sphere, but it’s not quite an atlas because there’s no beginning and no end.
+The half-moon pages filled with nations and oceans open like an accordion, you can fan them out to create a globe on paper feet and see the entire world, the kosmos.

 And into that softness I pressed new ideas.

 * * *

 First in a planned trilogy, The House Before the World tells the story of Yianis Liakos - born in 1910 in the rugged hinterlands of Turkey, raised in the cosmopolitan Great War years of Istanbul, expelled as a Greek from Asia Minor, growing up alone in League of Nations tent camps in Athens, searching for love and pounding hot metal in a foundry, determined to become an architect and city planner.